WladimirSidorenko/DiscourseSenser/README.rst

 This package provides core functionality for sense disambiguation of explicit and implicit discourse connectives for PDTB-like discourse parsing.
-It is being created for the CoNLL-2016 shared task.
+It has been created for the CoNLL-2016 shared task.

 The main package **dsenser** currently comprises the following classifiers which can be trained either separately or bundled into